-The new drug testing policy at one local high school has sent a ripple through Kansas City.
+The new Rockhurst High School drug testing policy has sent a ripple through Kansas City.

 Starting with the 2013-2014 school year, Rockhurst High School will be collecting hair samples from students for random drug testing – and participation is mandatory.